 How should men be involved in women’s empowerment activities?

 Men will dictate the velocity of change.
-Since it is men and their cultural mores, institutions and legal constructs that obstruct our way, then the more men we can engage in the movement the faster the necessary requisite changes will occur and the faster feminism becomes reality.
+Since it is men and their cultural mores, institutions, and legal constructs that obstruct our way, then the more men we can engage in the movement the faster the necessary requisite changes will occur and the faster feminism becomes reality.
 In other words, men must understand that what they ‘think’ they must give up for equality with women, they do not give up at all.
 Making women equal just increases the sum of all things that we count today.
 Vietnamese men can make world history by listening to what women really want and need and becoming the avant-garde, the force behind the most significant paradigm shift in history.

 Mr. Rad Kivette With Miss Universe Vietnam 2017 H’hen Nie And Students Stand Next To A Water Filtration System

 I have always been concerned for our rural ethnic high school girls.
 They live in cultures that are normally paternalistic and can be misogynistic.
 If you look at the discrimination and abuse many of these girls face, it is heartbreaking.
-Discouraged from going to school, dawn to dusk household chores, trafficking, being forced into child marriage, abuse of all kinds, these marginalized girls are vulnerable.
-When they learn in school that this type of behavior is unacceptable, backward and in many cases illegal in Vietnam it is an epiphany, life-changing.
+Discouraged from going to school, dawn to dusk household chores, trafficking, being forced into child marriage, and abuse of all kinds, these marginalized girls are vulnerable.
+When they learn in school that this type of behavior is unacceptable, backward, and in many cases illegal in Vietnam it is an epiphany, life-changing.

 What goes through your mind when you think of disadvantaged children and women in Vietnam?
 How does your enthusiasm turn into action in the work at VCF?

 Two things go through my mind when I think of disadvantaged children and women.
-The first feeling is from my intellectual side that believes in the high value of diverse perspectives when injected into decision-making at all levels of every sector.
+The first feeling is from my intellectual side which believes in the high value of diverse perspectives when injected into decision-making at all levels of every sector.
 It is clear to me that women’s input as full partners in decision-making would create a quantum jump in decision-making quality.
 The second thing that goes through my mind is more selfish but probably accounts for my sensitivity to equality for women and commitment to women’s rights.
 Girls’ higher education was a ‘finishing school that taught them to support their husbands, care for children, develop soft skills and maintain the home.
 And these abilities are not bad things on their own, but when it is all you know and you need more abilities and training to feed your family, it is a disaster.

 Women’s rights are what motivates me and that motivation weaves its way through every program VCF has.
 Empowering and equipping women and girls is a big part of the foundation of our work.
 VCF’s programs create opportunities for women and girls to recognize their self-worth and gain more confidence to become game-changers in their communities.
 These are the building blocks of gender equality.